Children’s Dentistry in South Lincoln

 Our children’s dentist answers: Do not worry too much about breaking this habit if your child is under the age of 4.
 Typically around age 4 children begin to be more independent and want to grow up, and naturally, quit using pacifiers on their own.

-CAQs to our children’s dentist: What is the best way to help my child to give up a pacifier?
+CAQs to our children’s dentist: What is an excellent way to help my child give up a pacifier?

 Our children’s dentist answers: Typically your child will lose interest in their pacifier by the age of 4.
 However, if your child reaches age 4 and is still using a pacifier, it is important to break this habit.
 Over time, using a pacifier can affect the child’s bite and the development of the hard palate.
 It is important to have a serious conversation with your child about how important it is to stop using it.
 Throw away all but 1 of your child’s pacifiers.
 When the only pacifier they have becomes worn out and no longer desirable, your child may naturally give it up.
 Some parents find it helpful to cut the tip of the pacifier off, which makes it less comfortable for the child to use.
 Eventually, the child will stop being interested in it.